graphcommerce-org/graphcommerce/.changeset/modern-squids-approve.md

 ---
-"@graphcommerce/framer-scroller": patch
+'@graphcommerce/framer-scroller': patch
 ---

-Fixed bug which caused the scrollerButton to become unclickable
+Solved an issue where the Previous and Next buttons would become unclickable for Scrollers.